hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 ## 17-Jul-2021

 [13:15:01](#pTCeQI27IHUZsUxfhEbXi9aphupk2crFY2MKvQLzPRk) <planetsizecpu (Jose Luis)>:
-@greggirwin it would be great to read some word from @dockimbel as we miss his input since long time, I'm sure he is a lot to tell us. Ì†ΩÌ∏â
+@greggirwin it would be great to read some word from @dockimbel as we miss his input since long time, I'm sure he is a lot to tell us. üòâ

 [17:35:18](#i64Fk_NClFnHvMZcIJ5fkj4Wb0aj85tJGJ_zdQKaCqc) <greggirwin (Gregg Irwin)>:
 I'll work on that. :^)